 For various practical reasons the Consortium is not open for new members at the moment.

-Jelma van Amersfoort (Holland).
+Jelma van Amersfoort (Netherlands).
 Jelma van Amersfoort is a musicologist and a performer on lutes and early guitars.
 She studied guitar and lute at the Conservatorium van Amsterdam and the Royal Northern College of Music in Manchester (UK), and musicology at the University of Amsterdam.
 Her research interests include 18th- and 19th-century guitar-accompanied song, 19th century women composers (particularly Pauline Duchambge (1776-1858)), and the performance practice of early guitars.
-Jelma published in Early Music and TVNM, teaches guitar and lute, and worked for many years as a data analyst and programmer.
+Jelma published in Early Music and TVNM, is currently a PhD candidate at the University of Southampton (UK), and works as a data analyst and programmer.
 See her website.